vinceimbat/vinceimbat/content/The Eastern philosophy period of my intellectual life (2015–2017).md

 I also started reading contemporary spiritual teachers like [[Eckhart Tolle]].

-I devoured [[Nonduality]], [[Advaita Vedanta]], read [[Jeff Foster]].
+I devoured [[Nonduality]], [[thoughts/advaita vedanta]], read [[Jeff Foster]].
 I never really understood the teachings logically but I really felt good, felt like I found something in me that was always there.
 I saw that I don't have to be a radical and angry atheist like [[Richard Dawkins]] or the people at the [[Philippine Atheism, Agnosticism, and Secularism Incorporated (PATAS)]] to be truthful.
 I can be truthful and compassionate.
 I can have truth and beauty.

 I tried doing meditation but still struggled.
 I was finally able to build a yoga plus meditation routine.
 I felt inner changes.
 I became less angry.